Stone and brick create welcoming spaces for outdoor activity

 - 44Good companies are always looking for ways to add value for their customers.
 The best ones are able to grow their business while doing it.
 Bahler Brothers, a design-build firm in Connecticut, has discovered that outdoor lighting adds substantial value to their masonry projects.
 Combining masonry and lighting extends the…

-- 42CLICK HERE TO GO TO THE DIGITAL EDITION July/August 2017: Table of Contents Features Design Trends / Hardscaping and Landscape Architecture Better Living Through Masonry Design and public health professionals have recently joined together in a call to action to create healthier, more walkable communities and places.
-Explore masonry’s role…
+- 42CLICK HERE TO GO TO THE DIGITAL EDITION Features Design Trends / Hardscaping and Landscape Architecture Better Living Through Masonry Design and public health professionals have recently joined together in a call to action to create healthier, more walkable communities and places.
+Explore masonry’s role in creating designed outdoor spaces…

 - 38Responding to the resurgence in new home construction, Oldcastle Architectural has created the position of national homebuilder representative and named Todd Jones to educate builders on best practices for using masonry and hardscape products in their home designs and community development.